aedingbo/housing-price-regression-suite/README.md

 ---

 ## Acknowledgments
-Completed as part of the Applied Machine Learning Bootcamp (Columbia University).
+- Completed as part of the Applied Machine Learning Bootcamp (Columbia University).
+- Data set is "House Prices - Advanced Regression Techniques" from Kaggle.com